 I feel fun and fruity fragrances are a good place to start with the jelly soaps.
 At first I used a small blade knife to dice the base, which was quite effective, but I changed to scissors for smaller batches under 1kg.
 Scissors are especially good if you are dicing the finished soap and putting it into tubs.

-I use various moulds I have to hand, especially if I am cutting the soap into cubes, but I do love the convenience for selling and gifting of using Disc Mould Packs or even the slightly larger Rectangle Clamshell Mould.
+I use various moulds I have on hand, especially if I am cutting the soap into cubes, but I do love the convenience for selling and gifting of using Disc Mould Packs or even the slightly larger Rectangle Clamshell Mould.

-- The biggest tip to take note of is: when melting this base is that patience is key!
+- The biggest tip to take note of is when melting this base is that patience is key!

 - The second last image on this page shows the difference between hurrying with a microwave melt, and a slower microwave melt, not my preferred melt methods

 - The best, smoothest jelly soap is achieved by very slow, double boiler melt.
 I put my bath jelly (double boiler style as pictured below) on a very low heat on the

 cooktop, covered, and just let it slowly melt for an hour or so over the hot water.
 I go and do some other soaping whilst it melts

 - For large batches or If you are making jellies for sale, a small crockpot is the way to go - on low, covered and check every 30 minutes or so